 Office of Central Advising

-The Office of Central Advising (OCA) serves as the gateway for two important groups of students -- new freshmen who are undecided about their future majors or paths to graduation, and new freshmen whose prior academic record and experiences indicate a likelihood of success if given individualized support and the opportunity to demonstrate their commitment.
-The OCA facilitates and supports the academic growth of students and their transition and inclusion in university life.
+The Office of Central Advising (OCA) serves as the gateway for two key groups of freshmen – those who are undecided about their future majors or paths to graduation, and those whose prior academic record and experiences indicate a likelihood of success with individualized support and the opportunity to demonstrate their commitment.
+The OCA also advises international undecided transfer students, dual enrollment, Early College Credit Program (ECCP) students, and non-degree students.
+In addition, OCA houses the Student Support Services (SSS) Program, a member of the federally-funded TRIO Grant Program family.
+The OCA works in conjunction with the Multicultural Student Support Offices (American Indian Student Services, African American Student Academic Services, the Roberto Hernandez Center, and the Southeast Asian American Student Academic Services) on behalf of students we jointly serve.

 Military Science Program